hello-albesta/hello-albesta/README.md

   <p align="left">
     <br>
-    <em><b>Highly motivated computer science bachelor with internship experience.
+    <em>Highly motivated computer science bachelor with internship experience.
 In his previous role, Daniel contributed to 80% of the development, maintenance, and enhancement of a report generation system.
 Daniel is passionate about designing and building a system that collects, organizes, and transforms raw data into insightful information.
-He is persistent, adaptable, and excels at workplace collaboration.</b></em>
+He is persistent, adaptable, and excels at workplace collaboration.</em>
   </p>
 </div>